freshworkx/typo3-image-gallery/Documentation/Index.rst

 **For Contributors**

    You are welcome to help improve this guide.
-Just click on "Edit me on GitHub" on the top right to submit your change request.
+Just click on "Edit on GitHub" on the top right to submit your change request.

-**Table of Contents**
+:ref:`sitemap`

 .. toctree::
     :maxdepth: 3
-    :titlesonly:
-    :glob:

-    Introduction/Index
-    Administration/Index
-    Editors/Index
-    Miscellaneous/Index
+    :hidden:

+    Admin/Index
+    Editor/Index
+    About/Index
+    Sitemap